We have compiled a list of local and national support services that may further assist you.

 - National Sexual Assault Telephone Hotline – call 800-656-4673 to be connected with a trained staff member from a sexual assault service provider in your area.

 Don't be afraid to ask for help!
-The College has partnered with the online therapy service Talkspace to provide free therapy to students.
+The College has partnered with the online telehealth service TimelyCare to provide free medical and mental health support to students.